Skip to main content

 • You can get RSV twice in the same cold and flu season, but this is rare.

-The respiratory syncytial virus (RSV) is active during the cold and flu season.
+The respiratory syncytial virus (RSV) is active during cold and flu season.
 RSV is best known for causing bronchiolitis, a lower respiratory tract illness, in young children.
 Infants and toddlers with bronchiolitis can get very sick and have trouble breathing.
 Some children need to be cared for in a hospital.

-Adults get RSV, too.
+Adults get RSV too.
 But most adults only experience mild cold symptoms.
 If you or your child was recently sick with RSV, you may be wondering if it’s possible to get RSV twice.
 Here’s what you should know about RSV reinfections.

 Can you get RSV twice?

 Yes, you can get RSV twice.
 In fact, you can get RSV many times throughout your life.
 Getting RSV a second (or third or fourth) time is called “RSV reinfection.”
-RSV reinfection isn’t just common, it’s expected.
+RSV reinfection isn’t just common: It’s expected.

 Studies show that after early childhood, children have a 10% to 20% chance of getting sick with RSV each year.
 The rates in adults are slightly lower.
 But those numbers mean that you’re likely to get RSV several times in your lifetime.